Individual psychotherapy for adults and adolescents 16+

 Ask yourself, “Are you really awake”?
 Many of us are not.
 The art of mindfulness is practiced to reduce stress, overcome insomnia, solve personal problems, and overcome worry, sadness or anger.
 It is also an experience of inquiry and meditation designed to facilitate awakening to one’s true nature.
 You will learn how to be a witness to your internal experiences without judging or reacting to them.
 You will also learn a variety of exercises to help you first get acquainted with the practice and then deepen your skills.
 This might include homework assignments and recommended reading between scheduled sessions.

 Complex trauma refers to the impact a person experiences after being subject to several incidents that could be deemed traumatic.
 When situations that provoke a sense of helplessness and grief occur over a significant period, one may notice a deterioration of their “sense of self”, difficulty coping with seemingly benign life events, and interpersonal distress.
 These experiences are often compounded by a range of dissociative symptoms.
 I have undergone extensive trauma-focused training to include Dialectical Behavioral Therapy (DBT) and Internal Family Systems (IFS) among others.

 DBT focuses upon exploring relational trauma within the context of the therapeutic relationship and together challenging rigid beliefs and associated behaviors that have developed to self-protect against additional harm.
 Using “dialectics”, we are able to hold two seemingly opposing views and utilize strategies to help access our internal wisdom, often called “wise-mind.”
-Skills include somatic and cognitive modalities that address stillness of the mind, improved communication, distress tolerance, and self-care to prevent emotion dysregulation.
+Skills include somatic experiencing and cognitive modalities that address stillness of the mind, improved communication, distress tolerance, and self-care to prevent emotion dysregulation.
 I have co-facilitated and implemented comprehensive DBT programs as well as provided training to clinicians within various settings.